KeyAuth-Archive/KeyAuth-ImGui-Example-3/README.md

 # Currently under development

 If you want to test the sources which already exist, put the Build to `Release | x64` <br />
-I currently have problems with my PC, means I cannot continue the project
+I currently have problems with my PC, means I cannot continue the project <br />
+Join my Discord for news: https://discord.gg/QJTTdHYW